Radiergummi/octopus/README.md

 | `resultsPerFile`        | int      | The amount of results to gather from each file        | `0` (∞)                        |
 | `buildUrl`              | Callable | A callback for building URLs to the file with results | null (default callback)        |

+## URL generating callback functions

 The last parameter is a bit less self-explainatory than the rest.
 Usually when searching, you want to provide a link to the page the result was found in.
 Using a database-powered CMS, that is a pretty standard task.
 If you are interested in using this library, though, you probably have your own, custom CMS and handle routing your way.
 That's fine!
 You can specify a callback for generating URLs, given the respective file as an `SPLFileInfo` object.
-The default callback will assume your files symbolize pages, and the `path` is the root directory of your public facing web server.
-So it builds URLs like so:
+That provides you with, for example, the files name, its absolute path, its extension, etc. The default callback coming with *Octopus* will assume your files symbolize pages, and `path` is the root directory of your public web server.
+So it builds URLs like this:
 `/public/subfolder1/page1.php` becomes `http://hostname.tld/subfolder1/page1`.

+Now there is much room for improvement - say, adding the fragment identifier of the nearest heading (foo.org/page#fragment) would be nice.
+Or maybe flat file structure drivers, or result sorting, ... .